Amicus/end-dash/README.md

 EndDash is a bindings-aware client-side templating language built on top of valid HTML.

-At this point EndDash relies on Backbone or Backbone style objects for full funtionality.
+At this point EndDash relies on Backbone or Backbone style objects for full functionality.
 Please [see the dependency section](#dependencies) for further details.

 [Getting started](#getting-started)